Leave a Message

 Becket Arts Center

 • The Becket Arts Center is a community gathering place and a hub for events and arts and cultural programs.
-One such community event is the Hilltown Brouhaha, a day-long festival with live music, artisans, a book sale, and a family-friendly community dinner.

 • Becket Arts Center programs include summer art camps for children, open studio showcases, evening lectures, and art exhibits.